Age of Panic: Release

-Critical response
+Reception

-Review aggregation website Rotten Tomatoes reported an approval rating of 100%, based on 7 reviews, with an average score of 7.1/10.
+Review aggregation website Rotten Tomatoes reported an approval rating of 100%, based on 8 reviews, with an average score of 7.1/10.

 Jordan Mintzer of The Hollywood Reporter said of it: "With several scenes filmed on location during the actual Election Day events, Age of Panic mixes documentary-style drama with scenes of Mumblecore-esque comedy in ways that are often compelling and occasionally quite funny.
 Triet definitely has a knack for creating uncomfortable situations that go from bad to awful, only to suddenly lighten up in the interim, and although she can't quite sustain things for feature length, the film's smart setup and ambitious shooting tactics make for a highly watchable affair."

 Ronnie Scheib of Variety commented that "Triet brilliantly orchestrates the intersection of documentary and fiction. [...]
 [T]he spontaneous ebb and flow of the enormous French crowds seen here synchs visually and rhythmically with the film's domestic Sturm und Drang, acted throughout with improvisatory immediacy.
 Although Drosch's [sic] Laetitia acts out the precarious pressures of the harassed career mom with considerable brio, it is Macaigne's Vincent, almost psychotically internalizing the panic of his thirtysomething generation, that lingers in the mind; indeed, the downbeat, dirty-haired Macaigne seems to be emerging as French indie cinema's newest neurotic loser par excellence."

 Kent Turner of Film-Forward said that "[n]o caffeine is necessary before watching Justine Triet's The Age of Panic, with its anxiety-producing first hour [...]
 There's not a chance that anyone will nod off.
 The film singly breaks the festival out of any art-house stupor.

 The IFC Center called it an "enormously promising first feature, a very funny comedy of discomfort infused with documentary-style energy [...] all within the frame of one manic day in Paris."

 In Cahiers du Cinéma's top ten of 2013, it occupies the tenth place.